Teerath-Agarwal/Encryption-Software/README.md

 Don't believe in anyone, except yourself for securing your utmost important files.
 Most of the softwares out there store your data with security risks.
 Some directly store password, some use password protected database.
 More or less, each one of them has some vulnerability.

 But this one is truely different.
-The two encryption algorithm uses SHA-256 one way hashing as the underlying security mechanism.
+The two way encryption algorithm uses SHA-256 one way hashing as the underlying security mechanism.
 If you wanna break it, break SHA-256 first!

-For this reason, I particularly suggest to either use one single password (atleast 8 characters) or store all your passwrod in a file and lock it with one password which you must remember whatsoever.
-I myself use the latter method find it safe.
+For this reason, I particularly suggest to either use one single password (atleast 8 characters) or store all your passwords in a file and lock it with one password which you must remember whatsoever.
+I myself use the latter method as I find it safe.

 ## Table of Contents